Office of the Vice President for Student Affairs

 SSD provides academic accommodations to students who have a documented permanent or temporary disability.
 All students who are registered with the office are provided with an equal opportunity to participate in programs, services, and activities.

-Some of the support services available include but not limited to alternate media, notetaking, smartpens, sign language interpreting and real-time captioning services for the hearing impaired, test-taking accommodations, priority registration, mobility assistance, and temporary medical parking permits.
+Some of the support services available include but not limited to alternate media, notetaking, smartpens, sign language interpreting and real-time captioning for the deaf and hard-of-hearing, test-taking accommodations, priority registration, mobility assistance, line pass, and temporary medical parking permits.
 The SSD office is also a resource to faculty and staff members who help students with disabilities meet their educational objectives.

 The SSD Office, in collaboration with the California State Department of Rehabilitation (DOR), provides the WorkAbility IV program.
-WorkAbility IV is designed to create career opportunities for CSUSB students with disabilities that are consumers of DOR.
-Knowledgeable staff assists registered students with résumé writing and cover letter development; job search skills, strategies, and resources; preparation for job fairs and interviews; networking and personal brand development; internships; job leads and placements; and Federal employment advising (Schedule A and Workforce Recruitment Program).
+WorkAbility IV is designed to create career opportunities for CSUSB students with disabilities that are enrolled with DOR.
+Knowledgeable staff assists students with résumé writing and cover letter development; job search skills, strategies, and resources; preparation for job fairs and interviews; networking and personal brand development; internships; job leads and placements; and Federal employment advising (Schedule A and Workforce Recruitment Program).

 Both prospective and new students to the university are encouraged to contact SSD early in their CSUSB academic program.